IndraT97/Power-BI-DAX/Readme.md

 - **Top Performers**: Highlights the top bowlers by wickets and top batsmen by runs across all IPL seasons.
 - **Top Hitters**: Displays the top players known for hitting boundaries.

+# Inventory Analysis Dashboard Overview

+This dashboard presents an in-depth analysis of inventory performance using **ABC** and **XYZ** methodologies, along with key inventory metrics and forecasting insights.

+## ABC Analysis
+- **Purpose**: ABC analysis classifies inventory based on consumption value:
+  - **A** items (High Value): A small number of items with high consumption value.
+  - **B** items (Medium Value): Items with moderate consumption value.
+  - **C** items (Low Value): A large number of items with low consumption value.

+  The Pareto principle (80/20 rule) applies, where A items contribute to the highest revenue but represent the smallest portion of SKU IDs.

+## XYZ Analysis
+- **Purpose**: XYZ analysis categorizes items based on demand variability:
+  - **X** items: Low demand variability, easier to forecast.
+  - **Y** items: Moderate variability, often due to known factors.
+  - **Z** items: High variability, hardest to forecast.

+## Inventory Metrics
+- **Inventory Turnover Ratio**: Measures how frequently inventory is replaced.
+A higher ratio indicates efficient stock management.
+- **Reorder Analysis**: Shows how many items are in need of reordering, contributing to stock control efficiency.

+## Key Insights
+- **Value Distribution**: Highlights the share of total warehouse value and SKU count by ABC category.
+- **Demand Forecast**: Projects future demand based on historical data, helping in proactive stock management.
+- **Top Products**: Identifies the top products under various categories (high revenue, uniform demand) based on past performance.

+## Inventory Performance Breakdown
+- **Warehouse Value**: Shows total inventory value in the warehouse.
+- **ABC-XYZ Based Metrics**: Provides a combination of ABC and XYZ analysis for insights into both revenue and stock performance.
+- **In-Stock vs. Out-of-Stock Distribution**: Illustrates the current inventory status, emphasizing items that are below reorder points or out of stock.

+This dashboard provides a holistic view of inventory management by combining consumption value and demand variability, empowering businesses to optimize their stock management strategies.